glotzerlab/signac/doc/tutorial.rst

 The ``signac_access.py`` module defines a specific crawler for this project, which can be further specialized.

-A master crawler will search for modules like this, imports them and then executes call crawlers defined in the ``get_crawlers()`` function.
+A master crawler will search for modules like this, imports them and then executes all crawlers defined in the ``get_crawlers()`` function.
 By modifying the access module, you can control exactly what data is exposed to a master crawler.

 .. note::